October 19, 2019; revised #12 on September 28, 2020; April 3, 2021; Title revised December 30, 2021; August 29, 2022

 - Many people incorrectly translate “mattam” to English as “only.”
 For example, most current translators translate “diṭṭhe diṭṭhamattaṃ” as “seeing is only seeing.”

 - Diṭṭhamatta means “a snapshot” (literally a “trace of seeing.”).
 For example, appamatta means “insignificant.” “appa” means “little,” and “matta” means “a trace.”
 Matta is “mātra” in Sanskrit and “මාත්ර” in Sinhala.
-As we discussed in the previous post, it is the mind (or the viññāna) that gives us the illusion of a continuous sensory experience implying an “experiencer.”
+As we discussed in the previous post, the mind (or the viññāna) gives us the illusion of a continuous sensory experience implying an “experiencer.”
 That is why the Buddha said that viññāṇa is a magician.
 See #2 of “Vision Is a Series of “Snapshots” – Movie Analogy.”

 Mālukyaputta Sutta – Same Verse In More Details